2022 West Coast Eagles women's season

 The West Coast Eagles are an Australian rules football team based in Perth, Western Australia.
-The 2022 AFL Women's season, which started in January 2021, is their third season in the competition.
+2022 AFL Women's season 6, which started in January 2021, is their third season in the competition.
 At the end of the 2021 season, West Coast delisted 10 players, gained a player via trade, a player via restricted free agency and five players at the 2021 AFL Women's draft.
 2021 coach Daniel Pratt was replaced with Michael Prior, after Pratt resigned from the role.

 Background

 The West Coast Eagles are an Australian rules football team based in Perth, Western Australia, that competes in the AFL Women's (AFLW).
 In the 2021 AFL Women's season, they finished the season with two wins and seven losses, placing them 12th on the ladder out of 14 teams, and thus missing out on playing in the 2021 finals series.

 In September 2021, it was announced that Michael Prior would take over as head coach from Daniel Pratt, as Pratt's partner was scheduled to give birth early 2022, and they didn't want him to do any quarantine that could occur in the AFLW.

 Emma Swanson was captain for a third season, and Dana Hooker was vice-captain for a third season.
 Parris Laurie was part of the leadership group for a second season, joined by Aisling McCarthy, who joined the leadership group for the first time.
 These positions were decided by a vote between the players.